 As they retreated, the German force made use of scorched-earth tactics to delay the Finnish advance, and though at first Rendulic ordered only the public buildings in Rovaniemi to be destroyed, on 13 October was instructed to destroy all the buildings in Rovaniemi, excepting only the hospitals and houses in which people were still living.
 While the German rearguard was undertaking the destruction, an ammunition train in Rovaniemi station exploded and set fire to the town’s largely wooden houses.
 The German troops suffered many casualties as a result of the explosion, mainly from glass splinters.
 A Finnish commando unit claimed to have blown up the ammunition train, and thus may well have been the primary cause of the town’s ruin.
 The cause was unknown at the time and generally assumed to be the deliberate intent of Rendulic.
 During these hostilities some nine out of every 10 buildings in Rovaniemi were destroyed.

-The next Finnish unit to arrive was Everstiluutnantti Wolf Halsti’s 11th Jalkaväkirykmentti, whose infantrymen were advancing along the road on the northern side of the Kemijoki river on 15 October 1944.
+The next Finnish unit to arrive was Everstiluutnantti Wolf Halsti’s 11th Jalkaväkirykmentti (infantry regiment), whose men were advancing along the road on the northern side of the Kemijoki river on 15 October 1944.
 Halsti decided to encircle the remaining Germans and moved to cut the road from Rovaniemi northward toward Kittilä.
 Fortunately for the 2/12th SS Gebirgsjägerregiment 'Michael Gaissmair', the Finns were short of ammunition and thus unable to support the encircling units, and this permitted the German battalion to escape nearly unscathed.

 The fighting near Rovaniemi achieved very little for either side.
 The most notable part of the fighting was the devastation inflicted to the town just prior to the fight.
 With the German rearguard still in the town, during the controlled destruction of governmental buildings fire quickly spread to the town’s wooden housing despite German attempts to prevent it.